pfeinsper/21b-indago-rfid-conformance-tester/docs-src/tests.md

 The package_constructor_tb.vhd file tests the receiver package constructor component by simulating a decoder component that sends decoded data to the package constructor, which once correctly packaged should result in full commands that are compared to the expected command outputs.

-## How to run the test bench
+## How to run the testbench

-Below is a video explaining how to run the tests on a vhd file:
+The video below shows a visual example of how the tests were done using ModelSim.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7u0xb6CM-Ng" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>